Dask (software): Distributed scheduler

 Dask’s distributed scheduler can be set up on a local machine or scale out on a cluster.
-Dask can work with a number of different resource managers, such as Hadoop YARN, Kubernetes, or PBS, Slurm, SGD and LSF for High Performance Computing (HPC) clusters.
+Dask can work with resource managers, such as Hadoop YARN, Kubernetes, or PBS, Slurm, SGD and LSF for High Performance Computing (HPC) clusters.

 Dask-ML

-Dask-ML is compatible with scikit-learn’s estimator API of fit, transform and predict and is well integrated with other popular machine learning and deep learning frameworks such XGBoost, LightGBM, PyTorch, Keras and TensorFlow through scikit-learn compatible wrappers.
+Dask-ML is compatible with scikit-learn’s estimator API of fit, transform and predict and is well integrated with machine learning and deep learning frameworks such XGBoost, LightGBM, PyTorch, Keras, and TensorFlow through scikit-learn compatible wrappers.